opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 The following tutorial shows you how to register a (trial) subscription key from Red Hat and uses it to create an OpenShift cluster using the OpenShift template.

 .. important::
-  * The OpenShift template deploys a `Self-managed OpenShift Container Platform <https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform>`_ on Open Telekom Cloud (OTC) with Bring Your Own License (BYOL).
+  * This template deploys a `Self-managed OpenShift Container Platform <https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform>`_ on Open Telekom Cloud (OTC) with Bring Your Own License (BYOL).
+The template automates the same setup from the `OpenStack User Provisioned Infrastructure from Red Hat <https://github.com/openshift/installer/blob/main/docs/user/openstack/install_upi.md>`_.
   * Your license/subscription will cover technical support from Red Hat as well as upgrades between OpenShift versions. `Read more <https://www.redhat.com/en/about/value-of-Red-Hat>`_.
-  * Versions available in the template: :code:`4.16.19`.
+  * Versions available in the template: :code:`4.16.19` and :code:`4.18.27`.
 Please contact us if you need a specific version.

 2. How to use
 =============